Canopy & Stars Logo

 The VAT threshold – what is it, hitting it and some other tips and advice

-• I’ve taken these from the government website – this is a useful link https://www.gov.uk/vat-registration
+Please refer to the government website for the most up to date VAT threshold – this is a useful link https://www.gov.uk/vat-registration

 The link above explains all about this, it is something you can do yourself if you feel confident enough to, or get your accountant to do it for you.
 In either case it’s worth chatting to your accountant about it first and there might be some things that are specific to your business that could be beneficial to know, particularly if you are about to undertake the set-up of your site which can involve a lot of VAT-able expenses which you could be eligible to reclaim if you are VAT registered.